Functional classification of metabolic networks: The Grassmann Distance

-Distances between linear subspaces have already appeared in analyses of electroencephalogram signals \cite{Figueiredo2010}, network security \cite{Sharafuddin2010} and undulatory worm locomotion \cite{Cohen2023}.
+Distances between linear subspaces have already appeared in analyses of electroencephalogram signals~\cite{Figueiredo2010}, network security~\cite{Sharafuddin2010} and undulatory worm locomotion~\cite{Cohen2023}.
 The classic method of comparison uses that linear subspaces of dimension $k$ embedded in $\mathbb{R}^n$ are elements of the Grassmannian manifold $\text{Gr}(k,n)$ with a geodesic metric that is computed by singular value decomposition.
 This Grassmann distance metric generalizes in a nontrivial manner to linear subspaces of all dimensions, regardless of the value of $k$ and $n$.
 The generalized Grassmann distance is defined on the manifold of linear subspaces of all dimensions, elements of the doubly infinite Grassmannian $\text{Gr}(\infty,\infty)$.
-On $\text{Gr}(\infty,\infty)$, the geodesic distance between subspaces with bases $A\in \text{Gr}(k,\infty)$ and $B\in \text{Gr}(\ell,\infty)$ is \cite{Ye2016}: \begin{widetext}
+On $\text{Gr}(\infty,\infty)$, the geodesic distance the $k$-dimensional subspace $A\in \text{Gr}(k,\infty)$ and the $\ell$-dimensional subspace $B\in \text{Gr}(\ell,\infty)$ is~\cite{Ye2016}: